sivaGU/QSAR-Molecular-Visualization/README.md

 ## 🤝 Contributing

-For questions or contributions, please refer to the project documentation or contact the development team.
+For questions or contributions, Contact Dr. Sivanesan Dakshanamurthy, PhD., MBA (sivanesan.dakshanamurthy@georgetown.edu)

 ## 📄 License

 This application is designed for research and educational use.
 Please cite the original analysis when using this data.

-## 📞 Contact

-For questions or issues: Contact Dr. Sivanesan Dakshanamurthy, PhD., MBA (sivanesan.dakshanamurthy@georgetown.edu)